Hardware Trojan Insertion in Finalized Layouts: From Methodology to a Silicon Demonstration: Side-Channel Trojan Design and Insertion

 \subsection{Side Channel Trojan Insertion}

 After designing the SCT, the next step is its insertion.
 The attacker can utilize the ECO feature provided by commercial EDA tools for inserting the SCT.
-Typically, this feature is used to perform slight modifications in a finalized layout after its manufacturing, referred to as post-mask ECO.
-A special type of logic cell, called spare cell, is utilized to enable the ECO methodology.
+This feature can be used in two scenarios to fix small bugs in finalized layouts, pre- and post-mask.
+For post-mask, the ECO is used to perform slight modifications in a finalized layout after its manufacturing.
+A special type of logic cell, called a spare cell, is utilized to enable the post-mask ECO.
 Spare cells are typically inserted in commercial ICs and, when needed, are instantiated by the ECO flow.
-By doing so, a new design can be generated with minimal changes in the fabrication mask set.
+Doing so can generate a new design with minimal changes in the fabrication mask set.
+In the case of pre-mask ECO, the finalized layout was not manufactured yet; thus, \textit{it does not require any special cell}.
+If necessary, the ECO re-purposes empty spaces to add new cells to the layout.

+The main reason for utilizing the pre-mask ECO is to avoid the time-consuming re-implementation of a design.
+In addition, the pre-mask ECO is a one-time operation.
+Therefore, this is precisely what the attacker wishes when inserting any sort of additional logic, an automated and fast manner for modifying the target layout.
+Hence, our attack leverages the pre-mask ECO for inserting the SCT.

 For the SCT insertion via ECO, an attacker can achieve his/her goal without utilizing spare cells.
 Since we previously established that the attacker can discern any gate in a layout, the attacker can replace both filler and spare cells for his malicious logic.
 Contrarily to spare cells, every layout of a digital circuit has filler cells.
 During placement, EDA tools have to spread the standard cells to assure routability, thus mandatorily leaving gaps between cells.
 For more details about the relationship between placement density and HT insertion, we direct the reader to \cite{Trippel2020}.